sdhar150/Crossing-Counties/README.md

 # Crossing-Counties
-Initial planned during bitcamp 2025, compares counties to help people relocating for work Using Streamlit for front end and Pandas to process data and perform elementary analysis Dataset Sources:
+Initially planned during bitcamp 2025, compares counties to help people relocating for work Using Streamlit for front end and Pandas to process data and perform elementary analysis Dataset Sources: